-Bioptic telescopes can help the visually impaired to be safer drivers, thus increasing their independence and enhancing their quality of life.
+Bioptic telescopes can help eligible visually impaired individuals obtain a driver’s license and be safer drivers, thus increasing their independence and enhancing their quality of life.

 Legal issues about driving with bioptics

 Many states in the US and some countries allow visually impaired individuals to use bioptic telescopes to drive.
 However each Motor Vehicle Agency has its own rules and regulations regarding driving with bioptics.
 You should consult your low vision specialist and your jurisdiction’s Department of Motor Vehicles to determine the requirements for using bioptics for driving in your community.
 Decisions regarding driving with bioptics rest solely with the licensing agency, the prescriber and the user.
 Ocutech makes no claims regarding the fitness of any of its devices or the fitness of any individual using bioptic devices for driving.